sundowndev/phoneinfoga/README.md

 ## About

-PhoneInfoga is an information gathering framework for phone numbers that uses only free resources.
-This tool might not be able to recover your name or address by scanning your number (fortunately), anyway, that is not the purpose.
-The goal is to provide an easy way to investigate and parse information from any phone number.

-**This project is under active development.
-Numverify scan does not work on demo instance because my server's IP got blocked.
-[Roadmap is here](https://github.com/sundowndev/PhoneInfoga/projects/1)**
+PhoneInfoga is one of the most advanced tools to scan international phone numbers using only free resources.
+The goal is to first gather standard information such as country, area, carrier and line type on any international phone numbers with a very good accuracy.
+Then search for footprints on search engines to try to find the VoIP provider or identify the owner.

 ## Current status

+**This project is under active development but is stable and production-ready.
+Numverify scan is pointless on demo instance because my server's IP got blocked due to spam**.
+[Roadmap is here](https://github.com/sundowndev/PhoneInfoga/projects/1).

-This project has recently been rewritten in Go language.
+This project has recently been rewritten in Go language (previously Python).
 Why ?
 To improve code base, maintainability, have a stronger test suite and be able to compile code base.
 PhoneInfoga v2 brings new features such as serving a REST API and a web client.
 Usage of scanners was improved in order to drop usage of Selenium/Geckodriver which has cause many users to have troubleshoots using the tool.
 You can still use the legacy version in [tag v1.11](https://github.com/sundowndev/PhoneInfoga/tree/v1.11) and the legacy Docker image (`sundowndev/phoneinfoga:legacy`).
 Some features were not included in the v2 MVP such as input/output CLI options.
-The roadmap of the project changed so we can focus on the web client features such as downloading scan results as CSV, Instagram/Whatsapp lookup, and more.
+The roadmap of the project changed so we can focus on the web client features such as downloading scan results as CSV, Instagram/Whatsapp lookup, and more. **Version 2 does not scan Google results anymore**, [read more](https://sundowndev.github.io/PhoneInfoga/usage/#available-scanners).

 ## Features